2019 Tormenta FC season

-The 2019 Tormenta FC season is the club's fourth season of existence, and their first season as a professional club.
-It is their first season playing in the third tier of American soccer and their first season playing in USL League One.
+The 2019 Tormenta FC season was the club's fourth season of existence, and their first season as a professional club.
+It was their first season playing in the third tier of American soccer, USL League One.

 Background

 In January 2018, Tormenta FC was announced as the first founding member of USL League One for 2019.
 The team had an undefeated regular season in 2018, clinching the USL League Two Deep South division championship.